 Local Corning employees will have the opportunity to serve as volunteers where appropriate in the program.

-“The Corning Incorporated Foundation’s commitment to encouraging female students at Lakeside Middle School to pursue STEAM-related career paths reflects a vision — shared by Rowan College as well as Cumberland County Freeholders — that STEAM education is the key to supporting a modern tech-based local economy that will provide great opportunities for our children here in Cumberland County,” said Freeholder Director Joseph Derella.
+“The Corning Incorporated Foundation’s commitment to encouraging female students at Lakeside Middle School to pursue STEAM-related career paths reflects a vision, shared by Rowan College and Cumberland County Freeholders, that STEAM education is the key to supporting a modern tech-based local economy that will provide great opportunities for our children here in Cumberland County,” said Freeholder Director Joseph Derella.

 “We are so grateful to both Corning and the Arts and Innovation Center for providing this amazing opportunity for our students,” said Stacey Musey, Math and Science department chair for the Millville School District.
 “Unfortunately, women are significantly under-represented in the world of STEM careers.
 We are always striving for the chance to increase STEM education with our young ladies.
 This program will hopefully spark the desire to pursue a career in a STEM-related field.”